router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/near-guides/iDapp-functions/burn_and_call_gateway.md

 }
 ```

-After you call this function, a cross-chain request is created and relayed via the Router chain to the destination chain where the `i_receive` function is called on the destination contract address passed in the `request_packet`.
+After you call this function, a cross-chain request is created and relayed via the Router Chain to the destination chain where the `i_receive` function is called on the destination contract address passed in the `request_packet`.